artnod78/KSP-DMP-Manager/README.md

 # Luna Multiplayer - Linux Server Management Scripts
-The Linux Server Management scripts aim to provide a full management tool set for a Luna Multiplayer server.
+The Linux Server Management scripts aim to provide a full management tool set for a **Luna Multiplayer server**.
 They allow to manage most aspects of the server

   * Installing and updating mod
   * Creating/editing/deleting server instances (including editing the serverconfig through a commandline interface)